GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-14-1.png)<!-- -->

-A commonly used alternative or additional information is the Mann-Kendall trend which is a meassure of how often a time series dataset increases/decreases from one time step to the next.
-If you have a look in the literature, there is quite some discussion if and when the time series should be pre-whitened prior applying a Kendall test.
-For this example we follow [http://link.springer.com/chapter/10.1007%2F978-3-662-03167-4_2](von Storch(1995)) and use a auto-regression based pre-whitening for the time series.
-The Kendall trend can then be computed e.g. the ``Kendall::MannKendall`` function (but also e.g. ``cor`` - see the help of this function).
+A commonly used alternative or additional information is the Mann-Kendall trend, which is a measure of how often a time series dataset increases or decreases from one time step to the next.
+If you have a look in the literature, there is quite some discussion if and how the time series should be pre-whitened prior to applying a Kendall test.
+In this example, we follow [von Storch (1995)](http://link.springer.com/chapter/10.1007%2F978-3-662-03167-4_2) and use an auto-regression-based pre-whitening for the time series.
+The Kendall trend can then be computed with e.g. the ``Kendall::MannKendall`` function (but also with ``cor`` - see the help of this function).

 ```r
 acf_lag_01 <- acf(tam$Ta_ds)$acf[1]